lykmapipo/Scala-Spark-Product-Sales-Analysis/README.md

 # Scala-Spark-Product-Sales-Analysis

-Scala application to process, and analyze product sales files using Spark.
+Scala application to process, and analyze product sales using Spark.

 > 👋 This repository's maintainer is available to hire for Scala/Spark consulting projects.
 To get a cost estimate, send email to lallyelias87@gmail.com (for projects of any size or complexity).